PeruDayani/scoreboard/README.md

 5. Merge to main to kick off a Vercel deploy

 TODO:
-1. Add Player Stats Display for multi-draft display
-2. Add Page for easily fetching Players list
+1. Add Page for easily fetching Players list
-3. Add Player draft position
+2. Cleanup the Player Stats display code